 The fitness market is evolving at an incredible pace, with new business models, training concepts, and trends emerging constantly.
 Plogging, E-gymming, and circus workouts are proof of just how varied the industry has become.

-But if you’re thinking of starting a fitness business, then it’s important to have a good grasp of the market.
-Understanding the size of the opportunity, predicted growth, and current trends, will help you create a solid business plan.
-Learning how the big players like Fitness First and Anytime Fitness are performing can give you franchise and competitive insights.
-Plus, investors and banks are more likely to be supportive, if you can demonstrate that fitness is a growth industry.
+But if you’re currently running (or thinking of starting) a fitness business, then it’s important to have a good grasp of the market.
+Understanding the size of the opportunity, predicted growth, and current trends will help you create a solid business plan.

 In this article, we’ve collated the latest fitness market data and statistics so that you have all of the essential information in one place…